 The first thing most people notice when they pick up the Constitution is its majestic preamble.
 It explains why "We the People" do "ordain and establish this Constitution."
 Preambles were common in 18th-century legal instruments.
-Preambles did't have the force of law.
-They were for background information only.
-Preambles remain common in legal documents today.
-We often call them "whereas clauses."
-Any power-granting document must explain who is receiving authority and the conditions under which they may exercise it.
-Hence, the Constitution outlines the structure of the new federal government: Congress, the president, and the courts.
+Preambles did -> officials-but it also strictly limits them.